bnf/nginx_cache/README.rst

     http {
         fastcgi_cache_path /var/nginx/cache/TYPO3 levels=1:2 keys_zone=TYPO3:10m inactive=24h;

+        # We suggest to copy the path to /etc/nginx/perl/lib, to prevent attackers (that use
+        # TYPO3 security issues) to inject a new purge.pm, and thus get access to e.g.
+        # your https keys (That means on EXT:nginx_cache major update you need to check
+        # for changes.
+Promise: We'll do that for major upgrades only).
+        #perl_modules /etc/nginx/perl/lib;
+        # instead of
+        perl_modules /path/to/your/webroot/typo3conf/ext/nginx_cache/Resources/Private/nginx_purge;

+        perl_require purge.pm;
     }

 And in your php location you need to configure the desired cache behaviour: